gothxcat/dotfiles/README.md

 ## Installation

+Clone this repository to `~/.dotfiles` or your preferred location.

-Shell commands run as user denoted by `$`:
+Run the shell commands as your user, denoted by `$`:

 `$ pikaur -Syu --noedit $(cat PACKAGES)`

 `$ ./install`

-- Reboot and start Sway from the emptty display manager
+Reboot and start Sway from the emptty display manager
 - Run `nvim`
 - Enter `:PlugInstall`